-Normally, I take the extra effort to push the empty cart to its designated spot, but this time I just wanted to get off my foot.
-So I pushed the mini cart to the dividing line between the parking spaces as I’ve seen countless carts left, and left it there making sure it wasn’t in anyone’s way when they pulled in or out.
+Normally, I take the extra effort to push the empty cart to its designated spot, but this time I desperately needed to get off my foot.
+I pushed the mini cart to the dividing line between the parking spaces as I’ve seen countless carts left, and left it there making sure it wasn’t in anyone’s way when they pulled in or out, and was relieved to sit in my car.
 Continue reading

 I hope you all have had a wonderful Christmas and are looking forward to a new year of blessings.
 Please forgive my absence as last year was a year mixed with blessings and difficulties.

 After a lifetime of hardships and tragedies, including the death of my only son four years ago, I’ve had to work hard to keep a positive outlook.
 The last couple years have taught me to try to find something worthwhile, even if only a splinter of goodness, when things go terribly wrong.